CrossR/nvim_diary_template/README.md

-# nvim-notes
+# nvim_notes

-Test repo for a notes plugin for Nvim (with Oni)
+Test repo for a notes plugin for Nvim.